walterfreeman/phy211/syllabus.md

 * if you don't have stable internet, we can make low-bandwidth versions of things available to you for download
 * if you are near campus, SU has computers people can check out
-* if a drawing tablet would help you out, we have some primitive ones that you might be able to borrow

 ---